Skip to Content

 Peter Gernand, Staff Writer

 Peter Gernand is a sophomore at East Islip High School.
 He intends to get involved in as many extracurricular activities as he can handle including writing for The Broadcaster, since he has a desire to improve his writing skills.
-You can see him swiftly pacing throughout the halls to go to his classses because he's ready to learn adn obtain an over 90 GPA throughout his high school years.
-His dream job is to become a meteorologist.
-Peter is also involved in Student Government, SADD, Literary Magazine, Class of 2027, and Track.
+You can see him swiftly pacing throughout the halls to go to his classes because he's ready to learn and obtain an over 90 GPA throughout his high school years.
+Peter is also involved in Student Government, SADD, Literary Magazine, Class of 2027, Leaders Club, Cross Country, Winter Track, and Spring Track.